The Three Tuns

-The Three Tuns is a pub on Coppergate, in the city centre of York, in England.
+The Three Tuns is a public house on Coppergate, in the city centre of York, England.

 The building was probably constructed in the 16th century and is timber-framed, with the first floor jettied.
 It was heavily altered in the 19th century, since when it has been a two-storey building with an attic, and the windows date from this period.
 At the north-east end, there is a lean-to bay, and there is a large 20th-century extension to the rear.
-The rear extension includes an eight-foot stone wall, which may be Mediaeval.
+The rear extension includes an 8 ft stone wall, which may be medieval.

 The building is recorded as having been a pub from at least 1782.
 It was owned by Maltby & Wilberforce from 1861 and specialised in selling wines and spirits.
 It later became owned by the Courage Brewery and was sold to the Mansfield Brewery in 1991.
-In 1970, a cache of silver coins was discovered, and a cache of gold coins was also discovered during renovations on the customer service area.
+In 1970, a cache of silver coins was discovered, and a cache of gold coins was also found during renovations to the customer service area.
 The building was Grade II listed in 1954.